 Find a central spot for the snowman’s head.
 He will be the central figure in our illustration.
 Beneath him, add the text message we have – Happy Holidays.

-From this point on, we will add our traced objects on the left side of the design and few on the central vertical.
+From this point on, we'll add our traced objects to the left side of the design and few on the central vertical line.
 So add the floral branches and the candy canes on the left.
 Add the holly and the star centrally.
-We are adding the bigger objects first.
+We're adding the bigger objects first.

-In order to fill up some gaps in the design, we will add some smaller objects to it.
+In order to fill in some of the gaps in the design, we'll add some smaller objects.
 Draw some plain drop shapes and circles and color them in ivory white.
-Position them where you see bigger blank spaces.
+Position them where you see empty spaces.
 Add some of the previously designed stars.